Collaborate with open minds to understand what's most important

 Analysis of behaviour reports in High School

-A PB4L school-wide team in a high school are being supported to analyse their ‘Big 5’ data reports and decide what additional data they need to:
+A PB4L school-wide team in a high school are being supported to make sense of their kohikohi ‘Big 5’ data reports and decide if they need additional data:

 They decide to collect additional data from attendance and academic records to support their decision-making.